 Moyer, who is gay, is running for the Multnomah County Commission against administrative law judge Vadim Mozyrsky.
 She got a Basic Rights Oregon endorsement in both the primary and general elections but had resigned before the board made its fall selections.
 “I wasn’t in alignment on the criteria Basic Rights Oregon was using,” Moyer says.
 She declined to comment further.

-Basic Rights Oregon endorsed city employee Sameer Kanal in District 2; policy advocate Angelita Morillo and Portland Public Schools teacher Tiffany Koyama Lane in District 3; Chad Lykins, the owner of a chess nonprofit, city employee Sarah Silkie, and energy economist Mitch Green in District 4; and Candace Avalos, a nonprofit executive director, in District 1, alongside longtime transportation advocate Steph Routh.
+Basic Rights Oregon endorsed city employee Sameer Kanal in District 2; policy advocate Angelita Morillo and Portland Public Schools teacher Tiffany Koyama Lane in District 3; Chad Lykins, the owner of a chess company, city employee Sarah Silkie, and energy economist Mitch Green in District 4; and Candace Avalos, a nonprofit executive director, in District 1, alongside longtime transportation advocate Steph Routh.
 Routh and Morillo identify as LGBTQ+.
 It’s not clear if any of the other endorsed candidates do.

 Here are seven prominent candidates who identify as LGBTQ+ and whether they received a Basic Rights Oregon endorsement.